 Information on teaching healthy sexuality to school-aged children, and how to talk to children about their bodies and appropriate boundaries.

 Online support community for people who have experienced trauma and abuse, as well as their partners and allies.

 Online supports for survivors of physical, emotional and sexual abuse; includes free and facilitated online support groups.

 |You and Your Child: For Parents of Children Who Have Been Sexually Abused (DHSA)||

 Booklet from The Department of Human Services in Australia for parents and non-offending caregivers of children who have been sexually abused.

 |Your Life Your Voice (1.800.448.3000): Organization||

 Crisis helpline for youth, open 24/7, can be reached by dialing 1.800.448.3000.
 Helpline also has email, chat (Monday thru Friday from 6p-12a CST), and text (everyday from 2p-1a CST).
 Text VOICE to 20121.

 |“She did WHAT?”
 “He said WHAT?”
 How to Respond to the Sexual Behaviors of Children (BARCC)||

-A resource for understanding sexual behavior and sexual development in children.
+A resource for understanding and evaluating sexual behavior and sexual development in children.
 Available in both English and Spanish.